 Mapillary Vistas

-This dataset has street level imagery captured from vehicles.
-It provides annotations for objects, lanes and driving surfaces which aids in the development of panoptic segmentation models for navigation and self-driving applications.
+This dataset has street-level imagery captured from vehicles.
+It provides annotations for objects, lanes, and driving surfaces.
+This information aids in the development of panoptic segmentation models for navigation and self-driving applications.

 Applications and Use Cases